 Michael Longhurst, who directed Nick Payne’s Constellations, colours Shaffer’s epic tale with both pomp and irreverence: the world of Mozart moves effortlessly from the vulgar to the sublime.
 With the Southbank Sinfonia's beautiful accompaniment, Amadeus is high drama and symphonic storytelling at its best.

-Lucian Msamati from this year’s Ma Rainey’s Black Bottom will lead as Antonio Salieri.
-Msamati is a stoic, calculated power, who only cracks when listening to Mozart’s music, turning tender and vulnerable.
+Lucian Msamati (Ma Rainey’s Black Bottom) is a stoic, calculated Antonio Salieri, who only cracks when listening to Mozart’s music, turning tender and vulnerable.
 Adam Gillen as Mozart on the other hand is perfectly haughty, infantile, and erratic.
 He stamps about with a rebellious attitude, but also displays a dependence on others that not only evokes pity but compassion.
 Both are opposite yet equally astonishing performances that complement and, just as with their characters themselves, almost rely on each other.

 History, legend, scandal, and music make up the components of Shaffer’s prodigious script.
 As upstart young talent Wolfgang Amadeus Mozart galvanises Vienna with his remarkable music, established composer Antonio Salieri is consumed by jealousy.
 It is a searing meditation on genius, rivalry and what it means to be immortal.